-Uganda as a country takes its name from the Buganda Kingdom which encloses a large portion of the Southern part of the country including the capital Kampala.
-Before the migration of the Bantu speaking people migrated to the southern part of the country, Ugandans were originally hunter gatherers.
+Uganda as a country takes its name from the Buganda Kingdom.
+Which encloses a large portion of the Southern part of the country including the capital Kampala.
+Before the migration of the Bantu speaking people migrated to the southern part of the country.
+Ugandans were originally hunter gatherers.

 Culture and tradition

-Besides cultural dances, Uganda’s culture and traditions is also expressed through local Arts and crafts made from local materials such as papyrus reeds, clay and wood.
+Besides cultural dances, Uganda’s culture and traditions also expressed through local Arts and crafts made from local materials such as papyrus reeds, clay and wood.
 These art and crafts include weaved baskets, wood carvings, beaded jewelries.
-All these and many more can be found at all points of the country for example in craft/gift shops, hotel/lodges, urban galleries and national Theaters.
+All these and many more found at all points of the country for example in craft/gift shops, hotel/lodges, urban galleries and national Theaters.
 Always consider taking on a cultural tour while on a safari to Uganda and explore the beautiful culture of Ugandans in the known destinations.